-- 2. Connect to PC.
-This is to allow access to the processor software for initial configuration of the system, updates or modifications by a PC equipped with the correct configuration program.
-For further details see the section on 'PC Configuration'. - 3.
-Set Panel Parameters.
-For details see the section on 'Panel Configuration'. - 4.
-Set System Parameters. - 1.
-Edit Company Name.
-Using the template around the keyboard, to be found under the main cover, the displayed company name can be altered. - 2.
-Edit Panel Name.
-Using the template, enter the Panel name. - 3.
-Using the 2/8 toggle input the number of remote panels. - 4.
-Set Responses to Remote Panels.
-Using the 6 key to scroll across the line, the panel can be selected, and then the appropriate alarm type, then the output to be associated with that panel and finally whether it should be pulsing, continuous or off. - 5.
-Monitor Device response.
-Once the device is selected then the direction of polling can be altered by the 4/6 toggle.
-Then the device 3 bit outputs can be checked. - 6.
-This is a device maintenance check, where the maintenance threshold can be set perhaps for servicing purposes, then anything outside of this limit is displayed on the LCD. - 7.
+- 7) Set number of loops.
+This must be set to correct quantity of loops in the panel.
+A fault is annunciated if this is not correct. - 8) View loop Firmware versions.
+Select to view software version No. for each loop. - 5.
+Monitor device response.
+Once the device is selected then the direction of polling can be altered by the 4 / 6 toggle.
+Then the 3 bit outputs can be checked. - 6.
+This is a device maintenance check, where the maintenance threshold can be set, perhaps for servicing purposes, then anything outside of this limit is displayed on the LCD. - 7.
 Set management access code.
 Allows the setting of an access code to restrict access to Disablements and the Test mode functions.
-If set to 000, it is ignored.
+If set to 000 it is ignored.